Marko Milovanović (footballer, born 2003): Partizan

 Born in Smederevo, Milovanović joined the youth categories of Partizan in 2010.
 He made his official senior debut for the first team on 17 July 2021, coming on as a substitute for Nemanja Jović in the 60th minute in a match against Proleter Novi Sad.

 On 1 December 2021, Milovanović scored his first goal for Partizan against Dubočica in Serbian Cup.
-Five days later, he scored his first league goal in a 2-0 victory against Novi Pazar.
+Five days later, he scored his first league goal in a 2–0 victory against Novi Pazar.
 His first European goal for Partizan came on 9 December, in a UEFA Europa Conference League draw against Anorthosis.
 He made total of 27 appearances and scored 3 goals for the club.

 Almería

 On 11 July 2022, Milovanović signed a six-year contract with Spanish La Liga side Almería.

+Loan to Alverca

+On 15 July 2025, Milovanović was loaned to Portuguese Primeira Liga side Alverca, for one year.

 International career

 Milovanović has played internationally for Serbia at under-19 level.